LESSEN-Project/mirrortest/README.md

 Once set up, this GitHub Action will push all branches and tags to the LESSEN organization’s copy whenever you push changes to your repository.

-**Important**: The mirroring process will keep the organization’s repository private, so only you and other authorized team members can view your unpublished work.

 ---

-By following these instructions, you can securely share your research output with the LESSEN organization while keeping unpublished work private.
 If you have any questions, please reach out for assistance.